gutoandreollo/snapper-pacman/README.md

 Licensing
 ---

 These scripts are licensed under public domain.
-Feel free to do whatever you want with them (because putting something like this under whatever license is, on my humble opinion, useless, but waaay to much work for a dozen lines of obvious code)
+Feel free to do whatever you want with them (because putting something like this under whatever license is not only useless, but waaay to much work for a dozen lines of obvious code)